sparkle-project/sparkle-project.github.io/documentation/package-updates/index.md

 Package installation allows Sparkle to update your application by downloading and installing a package, `pkg`, or multi-package, `mpkg` usually without user interaction except for asking for an administrator password.

-### Automatic Bare Installation
+### Bare Package Installation

 Sparkle supports serving and signing flat `*.pkg` or `*.mpkg` packages directly without having to zip or archive them.
-This requires users from old versions of your application to be using [Sparkle 1.26 or later](/documentation/upgrading/).
-If you have users running older versions of Sparkle, you can expedite migration by [switching to a new appcast](/documentation/publishing/#upgrading-to-newer-features).
+This method requires users from old versions of your application to be using [Sparkle 1.26 or later](/documentation/upgrading/).
+If you have users running older versions of Sparkle, you can expedite migration by [switching to a new appcast](/documentation/publishing/#upgrading-to-newer-features), or use [Archived Package Installation](#archived-package-installation) until the majority of your users update.

+This method is the recommended way of serving package based updates because it avoids redundant re-compression and metadata.

-### Automatic Archived Installation
+### Archived Package Installation

-An automatic archived installation occurs when Sparkle finds a `*.pkg` or `*.mpkg` file in the root of the download archive.
-[Older versions](/documentation/upgrading/) of Sparkle required the filename to be `*.sparkle_guided.pkg` to perform an automatic installation, so you may want to keep that name until majority of your users update to your application with Sparkle 1.16 or later.
+A package installation occurs when Sparkle finds a `*.pkg` or `*.mpkg` file in the root of the download archive (e.g, from within a `.zip`).

-**Note**: For Sparkle 2, you must add `sparkle:installationType="package"` to your appcast item for updating automatic packages that are archived.
+**Note**: For Sparkle 2, you must add `sparkle:installationType="package"` to your appcast item for updating archived packages.

 ### Interactive Archived UI Installation

+**Warning**: This type of installation is deprecated and may be removed one day.
+Please don't use it for future updates to your application.

 An interactive installation occurs when Sparkle finds a `*.sparkle_interactive.pkg` or `*.sparkle_interactive.mpkg` file in the root of the download archive.

 The package will be installed using macOS's built-in GUI installer.
 The installation will require user to manually click through the steps, so we don't recommend this type of installation.
-You must also archive your package update to get this behavior.
-This type of installation is deprecated in Sparkle 2 and may be removed one day.
+You must also archive your package update (e.g, in a `.zip`) to get this behavior.

 **Note**: For Sparkle 2, you must add `sparkle:installationType="interactive-package"` to your appcast item for updating interactive packages.